 Before you commit any money to a savings or investment product, take stock of your financial circumstances.
-Here’s a quick rundown of the kind of things that you should be considering:
+Here's a quick rundown of the kind of things that you should be considering.

-Interest can surprisingly rack up quickly on any money you owe.
+Interest can rack up surprisingly quickly on any money you owe.
 This means that the longer you take to pay it off, the more it may cost you.
 Whether you have a loan, a credit card or a store card, it could make sense to pay off as much as you can as soon as you can.

 You never know when you might need cash in a hurry.
 What if you lose your job through redundancy?
 What if your car breaks down?
 Or your boiler?
 What if you're offered last minute tickets to see your favourite band in concert?
 Essential or frivolous, the list of possibilities is endless.
 You could need money at the drop of a hat for anything.